EIPODs Inspire enables young researchers to expand their scientific network and explore cutting-edge life science research.

 From informal mentoring:

-- You will meet your mentor during an online mentoring workshop on 15 December 2021.
+- You will meet your mentor during a mentoring workshop on the 6th of December 2022.

 From the EMBL PhD Symposium:

-- the EMBL PhD Symposium, “The Big Picture: Zooming into Life”, is a scientific conference organized by EMBL PhD students.
+- the EMBL PhD Symposium, “The Spectra of Life”, is a scientific conference organized by EMBL PhD students.
 It offers a programme of talks that provide glimpses into a range of life science research, as well as opportunities to network with PhD students and more established scientists.

 Who can apply